 Are there alternatives to keep U.S. strike aviation viable if the program is delayed, reduced or killed by the budget sequestration?

-The initial options available toleaders, should the Joint Strike Fighter prove unaffordable, range from outright termination of the program to the deletion or delay of either or both the Navy’s F-35C or the Marines’ F-35B.
-Terminating the Air Force’s F-35A would kill the program, but it could be delayed, or full-rate production for the could be cut back from the current goal of 80 aircraft a year.
+The initial options available to Pentagon leaders, should the Joint Strike Fighter prove unaffordable, range from outright termination of the program to the deletion or delay of either or both the Navy’s F-35C or the Marines’ F-35B.
+Terminating the Air Force’s F-35A would kill the program, but it could be delayed, or full-rate production for thecould be cut back from the current goal of 80 aircraft a year.

 “There is no alternative” and “There is no Plan B,” JSF advocates have repeatedly said in reaction to any plans to trim the colossal project.
 However, the threat of sequestration, the reality of fiscal crisis and the certainty of cuts to planned budgets are emerging at a point where the program and Pentagon leadership have yet to produce firm guarantees about the JSF’s future in terms of initial operational capability dates, procurement and support costs.